(a) Property, plant and equipment (including intangible assets)

 iii.
 Pension

 For other overseas branches, social security contributions are made as per the respective local laws and regulations.
-The same is charged to the Profit or Loss on an accrual basis.
+The same is charged to the statement of profit and loss on an accrual basis.
 There are no obligations beyond the respective entity's contributions.

 Remeasurements of the net defined benefit liability, which comprise remeasurement gains and losses are recognized in OCI.